kaidatavis/student-projects/README.md

 You probably want to check out [GitHub Student Developer Pack](https://education.github.com/pack) that provides features that you will need to pay otherwise.

 How to use different GitHub features for the project:
+  - The repository is public, so don't upload any data that you don't want to share
+    - You can create a separate private repository for sensitve data.
+Follow the 'data management plan' of your ethics application.
-  - 'readme.md' (markdonw) for meeting notes
+  - Use [this (wiki) page](https://github.com/kaidatavis/student-projects/wiki/Meeting-Notes) for meeting notes
+    - Follow the meeting notes/minutes template there and the latest one on top.
     - [This guide](https://gist.github.com/cuonggt/9b7d08a597b167299f0d) can get you started if you never used markdown before
       - It is similar to HTML, but much simpler.
 Also very useful for programing.
   - 'Issues': todo list/tasks and coding issue
-    - Each 'issue' is a task to complete
+    - Each 'issue' is a task to complete (action from the meeting)
+    - Assign an issue to the person that is responsible
-  - 'Projects': planning and project management
+  - 'Projects': planning and project management (this has been updated recently, so points below may be updated)
     - You can create a kanban board in 'project' (similar to Trello),
     - create "milestones', e.g., one for each iteration
     - add 'issues' to 'milestones', and set deadline
+  - Each of you will have a top-level folder in the repository for your project
+    - Please send me your github account username or email, so I can add you to the repository.
+    - Please name your folder like this: year-degree-name-title (e.g., 2023-msc-kaixu-visual-analytics-for-sensemaking)
-  - 'literature review' folder for papers and discussions
+    - Use the your folder for your code and other things like notes (in markdown)
-    - Not ideal for storing paper PDF files, but you can
-    - use a markdown file in this folder to summarise the papers collected and discuss their stregnth and weakneess.
+    - Include in your folder a 'readme.md' file to list all the things in your folder (e.g., which subfolder contains what) and other information such as how to run your code.
+    - Don't include large files as everyone else will need to download them as well (when they do a 'pull' of the repository).
+    - There will be top-level folder(s) for share resouces such as datasets.

 ## Code editor (IDE):
 Recommended: Visual Studio Code https://code.visualstudio.com/.